prabhakarKandel69/RoomateFinder/README.md

-# RoommateFinder application
+# 🏠 RoommateFinder Application

-_The hassle of finding appropriate roommates as per one's preferences is eliminated in person meetups and social media linkups are eliminated allowing for people to find the best person according to their lifestyle choices.
+The hassle of finding appropriate roommates as per one's preferences is eliminated.
+In-person meetups and social media linkups are eliminated, allowing people to find the best person according to their lifestyle choices.

 ---

 ## 🚀 Features

-- [ ] Preference based matching: Users are required to define their preferences in roommates and ae given recommendations as per their chosen preferences(drinking preference,smoking,pets...)
+- [ ] Preference-based matching: Users are required to define their preferences in roommates and are given recommendations as per their chosen preferences (drinking preference, smoking, pets...).
-- [ ] Filters: If the recommendations seems undesirable, users can filter based on their specific preferences and sort out their roommates.
+- [ ] Filters: If the recommendations seem undesirable, users can filter based on their specific preferences and sort out their roommates.
-- [ ] Chatting: Upon match two users may choose to communicate this is implemented via websockets.
+- [ ] Chatting: Upon match, two users may choose to communicate.
+This is implemented via WebSockets.

 ---

 ## 🛠️ Tech Stack

-**Backend**:Django,  DRF(Django REST FRAMEWORK)
+- **Backend**: Django, DRF (Django REST Framework)
-**Frontend**: React
+- **Frontend**: React
-**Database**: sqlite
+- **Database**: SQLite
-**Auth**: JWT(JSON web token)
+- **Auth**: JWT (JSON Web Token)

 ---